 (1) Cotton diapers

-At present, the innermost part of most quality baby diapers produced by wholesale baby diapers suppliers that is close to the baby's skin is a water-proof non woven fabric, which can keep the skin dry.
+At present, the innermost part of most quality baby diapers produced by wholesale baby diapers suppliers that is close to the baby's skin is a water-proof cotton non woven fabric, which can keep the skin dry.
 The middle of the cotton diaper is an absorbent layer made of pure wood pulp and super absorbent polymer, and the outermost layer is waterproof material.
 In recent years, cotton diapers have become thinner and lighter, but still meet the needs of impermeability, comfort, ease of use and skin protection.
 Do not throw diapers into the toilet too, as it will cause the sewer to block.
 Roll up the dirty diaper with the outer layer first, then throw it in the trash.

 (2) Cloth diapers

-With the continuous development of diapers, there have been many improvements in reusable cloth diapers in recent years, and there are now a variety of diapers with different materials and different degrees of water absorption to choose from.
+With the continuous development of baby diaper wholesale, there have been many improvements in reusable cloth diapers in recent years, and there are now a variety of diapers with different materials and different degrees of water absorption to choose from.
 If you're going to choose diaper service, it's good to know first.
 Ideally, a diaper service worker should come to your door at least twice a week to collect dirty diapers and leave clean diapers.
 If you choose to wash your own, you need to wash diapers separately from other clothing.
 First flush the stool down the toilet, rinse the diaper with cold water, and then soak in a low-irritant laundry detergent and sanitizer.
 Take it out and wring it out, then wash it with warm water and low-irritant washing powder and liquid.